aiven/devportal/docs/products/kafka/kafka-connect/howto/snowflake-sink-prereq.rst

 Create a dedicated Snowflake role and assign the user
 -----------------------------------------------------

-Creating a new role is strongly suggested to provide the minimal amount of priviledges needed to the connector to operate.
+Creating a new role is strongly suggested to provide the minimal amount of privileges needed to the connector to operate.
 The following steps define what needs to be included:

-1. In the Snowflake UI, navigate to the **Worksheets** panel, and ensure to use a role with enough priviledges (**SECURITYADMIN** or **ACCOUNTADMIN**)
+1. In the Snowflake UI, navigate to the **Worksheets** panel, and ensure to use a role with enough privileges (**SECURITYADMIN** or **ACCOUNTADMIN**)

 2. Run the following query to create a role::